PiliPinas Debates 2022: Closing statements

 Abella stressed the need for the government to listen to its citizens.
 De Guzman called for changing the government's system and warned that nothing will change if the next president was rich, supported by the rich, or part of a political dynasty.
 Gonzales appealed to voters to make the right decision.
 Lacson cited his stint as the Chief of the Philippine National Police and pointed out that he is the only candidate who risked his life for the country.
 Magondato stated that he offers a change for the country's "rotten system."
 Montemayor vowed "Godly leadership" and peace and also promised to abolish the IATF and mandatory vaccination.
 Moreno highlighted his life experiences and called himself a "crisis manager" that the country needs.
 Pacquiao recalled his origins as a person from poverty and declared that he was trustworthy and honest.
 Robredo emphasized the need for leaders to be present in difficult situations and asserted that she is the only one who has been present for Filipinos during the pandemic and the typhoon season.

 Reception

 Commissioner George Garcia lauded the debate, stating that it was "not perfect, but highly successful."
 He also praised the nine candidates who attended, calling them the "magnificent nine."
 Marcos was criticized for skipping the debate.

 March 20 vice presidential debate

 The second debate of the series was held on March 20, 2022.
 Broadcaster Ruth Cabal moderated the debate.
-Two candidates, Lito Atienza and Sara Duterte, did not attend the debate, with the former being absent due to health reasons.
+Two candidates, Lito Atienza and Sara Duterte, did not attend the debate, with the former being absent for health reasons.
 Each candidate were allotted two minutes to answer a question and another 30 seconds their rebuttal.